dspiljar/mboxgrep/README.md

-mboxgrep - displays e-mail messages matching a pattern
+# mboxgrep - selects e-mail messages matching a pattern

+`mboxgrep` is a `grep(1)`-like tool which scans mailboxes and selects e-mail messages matching pattern.

 Full description of mboxgrep is contained in the documentation, which is provided both in manpage and texinfo format, to satisfy